 It works for some.
 But sometimes – you don’t have to forgive people.

-Accept yourself – don’t accept that people are allowed hurt you
+Accept yourself and accept that people aren’t allowed hurt you, but they will anyway

 For example, accepting that a situation has happened to us, and accepting that “it’s OK” can often be conflated and confused.
 They are not the same ideas.
 Why?
 Because is not OK for people to inflict pain on us – but it is also true that we may have played a part in this pain existing.
 We have to be able to accept either, or both of these ideas.